joe-thirtytwonineteen/graql/docs/introduction/about.md

 GraQL should:

 1. Not replace or require changes to existing, well-designed service-tier business logic (i.e., it's just a controller)
-2. **Be humble**. any of its internals should be replaceable through micronaut dependency injection.
+2. **Be humble**.
+Any of its internals should be replaceable through micronaut dependency injection.
 3. **Help developers self-care**.
 It should not mask exceptions or make debugging harder!